Evan-Coleman/Navius/docs/roadmaps/completed/11_project_structure_future_improvements.md

 # Future Improvements

 **Created On:** March 23, 2025
-**Updated On:** March 29, 2025
+**Updated On:** March 23, 2025
+**Status:** Completed

 This document outlines future improvements identified during the project restructuring process.
-These tasks are not part of the original restructuring roadmap but should be considered for future sprints to further enhance the project structure.
+These tasks were not part of the original restructuring roadmap but were completed to further enhance the project structure.

 ## Structure Improvements